 - Dough will become puffy.
 Transfer it to a floured surface and sprinkle with a little flour.
 Using a scraper, fold dough over 10-12 times & shape into a rough ball.

-- Place in a parchment paper-lined bowl and cover with a towel.
+- Place in a parchment paper-lined bowl (not wax paper) and cover with a towel.
 Let stand on counter top for 1 hour.

 - After 25 minutes, place Dutch oven with lid in a cold oven and preheat to 450° F. My oven takes 35 minutes to reach 450°.

 - When oven reaches 450° (& dough has rested for 1 hour) carefully, using oven gloves, lift the parchment paper and dough from the bowl and place gently into the hot pot. (parchment paper goes in the pot too) Cover and bake for 30 minutes.

 - After 30 minutes, remove lid and parchment paper.
 Return, uncovered, to oven and bake for 10 more minutes.